bigccc/webapiframework/README.md

-`A sample .net core webapi framework.
 # webapiframework

+A sample .net core webapi framework.

+## More details
+...